Barcelona's Untouchables: Why Messi, Ter Stegen, De Jong & Fati won't be sold | Goal.com

 Barcelona's Untouchables: Why Messi, Ter Stegen & De Jong won't be sold

-Massimo Moratti may no longer own Inter but the former president still hasn't given up on seeing Lionel Messi at San Siro.
+Massimo Moratti may no longer own Inter but the former president still has not given up on seeing Lionel Messi at San Siro.

 “I don’t think it’s a forbidden dream at all," the Italian tycoon told Radio Rai recently.